hedera-dev/hedera-agent-kit/README.md

 ```
 > Note: Running from Source - If you would like to use features of the hedera agent kit that are in this repository, but not yet published to npm, within the `package-lock.json` file in the `/examples/langchain` or `/examples/ai-sdk` directories, change the line that says `"hedera-agent-kit":vx.x.x` to `"hedera-agent-kit": "../.."`.
 You will also need to go to the root directory of this repository and run `npm install`.

-### 3 – Option A: Run the Example Tool Calling Agent
+### 3 – Option A: Run the Example Plugin Tool Calling Agent

-With the tool-calling-agent (found at `typescript/examples/langchain/tool-calling-agent.ts`), you can experiment with and call the [available tools](docs/TOOLS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file).
-This example tool-calling-agent uses GPT 4-o-mini that is a simple template you can use with other LLMs.
+With the tool-calling-agent (found at `typescript/examples/langchain/plugin-tool-calling-agent.ts`), you can experiment with and call the [available plugins and tools](docs/PLUGINS.md) in the Hedera Agent Kit for the operator account (the account you are using in the .env file).
+This example tool-calling-agent uses the LLM you have configured in the .env file.
 This agent is intended for use with simple tasks, such as an invididual tool call.

 1. First, go into the directory where the example is and run `npm install`